jkvetina/ADT/README.md

     - ✅ option to quickly deploy or redeploy created patch
     - ⭕️ remote REST app deployment
     - ✅ show patch result on Teams channel
+- ⭕️ it can __export database objects__
+    - ✅ generate list of dependencies
+    - ⭕️ you can filter objects by type, name and time (export for example everything starting with XX% and changed in past 3 days)
+        - ⭕️ tables, view, materialized views + logs, indexes, sequences
+        - ⭕️ packages, procedures, functions, triggers, TYPEs**
+        - ⭕️ jobs (resp. schedulers)
+        - ⭕️ grants (made and received)
+    - ⭕️ there are also multiple whitelist and blacklist filters so you can specify which prefixes you want to include or you want to skip
+    - ⭕️ you can create your own list of objects which will be exported (see locked.log), which is handy when you have multiple projects in the same schema; it now even support autolock feature
+        - ⭕️ locked mode vs filter based mode
+    - ⭕️ multiple schemas are supported via subfolders
+    - ⭕️ you can also manually create subfolders for objects (so you can put for example views into groups/folders)
+    - ⭕️ see supported object types
+    - ⭕️ option to deploy exported files to specified environment
+- ⭕️ it can __export data__ into CSV files
+    - ⭕️ althought it will skip LOB columns (for now)
+    - ⭕️ creates SQL MERGE statements for patching
+    - ⭕️ option to deploy exported files to specified environment
-- ⭕️ generate __install script__ for test/local environments to install everything into a clean schema
+- ✅ generate __install script__ for test/local environments to install everything into a clean schema
 - ⭕️ it can __compare two databases__ and show you the differences and what you need to do to sync them, including the data changes
     - ⭕️ no false positives on different column positions, different identity column sequences, whitespaces...
     - ⭕️ it can also quickly compare APEX applications based on the signatures
     - ⭕️ generate ALTER statements for table changes, align columns order, sync sequences...
 - ✅ it can recompile invalid objects + limit the scope based on type and name
     - ✅ it can also force recompile objects and set specific PL/SQL attributes on them
-- ⭕️ see config.yaml file for __200+ parameters__ you can customize
+- ✅ see config.yaml file for __200+ parameters__ you can customize
     - ✅ to use your config.yaml file, just place it in the config folder in root of your project repo

 &nbsp;